 As you can see, the temperature varies according to altitude.
 It can get especially cold at Thorong La Pass, which is at an altitude above 5,000 meters.
 The days are usually warmer than the nights.
 Although the accommodations provide warm blankets, the rooms have poor insulation.
 Therefore, trekkers are advised to carry warm clothing and a rated sleeping bag.

-Annapurna Circuit Trek Guide
+Annapurna Circuit Trek Permit Explained

 • Trek leaders and guides have years of experience guiding treks, ensuring your comfort, safety, and security.